Here are a few questions we've heard along with some answers...

 What can I expect when I enter the church?

 You'll likely be greeted by a person standing in the narthex (foyer).
 You'll be given a bulletin (church program) by an usher.
 You can either choose a seat or an usher can help you find one.
 No one will single you out or make you feel uncomfortable.
-After church, hopefully, you can join us downstairs in the Common Room for coffee and treats and get to know some of us.
+Please do fill out a visitor card with your information and any comments.
+After church, hopefully, you can join us downstairs in the Common Room (Floor 1C elevator stop) for coffee and treats and get to know some of us.
+In the summer, we have iced tea and refreshments on the patio outside.

 I've driven past the church on Sundays and your parking lot is full!
 Where do I park?